viernes, 16 de diciembre de 1988

 Tú sí que eres un verdadero amigo

-¿dónde están otros si los necesito?
+¿Dónde están otros si los necesito?

 This friend gave me life in his palm;

-as a tool that works calmly
+like a tool that works in calm—

-You and I, in every grief, every hour.
+you and I, in every grief, every hour.

-you can keep a secret;
+you can keep a secret well;

-Without your help I am an incomplete man
+without your help I am incomplete,

-Sailor of wounded hearts
+Sailor of wounded hearts,

-of giant loves like universes
+of giant loves like universes,

-still latent in lost seas.
+still latent in forgotten seas.

-You are open door to subtlety
+You are an open door to subtlety,

-of the frank hope you give me
+to the frank hope you give me;

-You do know how to fight with me.
+you surely know how to fight with me.

-You are a true friend
+You are a true and faithful friend—

-Where are others if I need them?
+where are the others when I need them?

 martes, 2 de agosto de 1988

-Hechizo de Amor - Love Spell
+Hechizo de Amor - Love's Spell

 (Baños de Agua Santa, Cascada de la